1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 Try gradual separation techniques:

-- Sit quietly beside crib initially until child calms down before leaving room.
+• Sit quietly beside the crib initially until your child calms down before leaving the room.

-- Create a comforting object like a soft toy that smells like you.
+• Create a comforting object like a soft toy or blanket that feels familiar and safe.

 Consistency here helps build trust over time.